 Smarter contracting can also yield significant savings.
-Combined savings from reductions in the amount the Council purchases from companies or contractors (for things such as waste collection and parking enforcement for instance) will amount to over $\pounds 2$ million.
-Additionally, the Council has been able to save $\pounds 500,000$ from its Supporting People budget through contract negotiations and re-procurement of existing services.
+Combined savings from reductions in the amount the Council purchases from companies or contractors (for things such as waste collection and parking enforcement for instance) will amount to over £2 million.
+Additionally, the Council has been able to save £500,000 from its Supporting People budget through contract negotiations and re-procurement of existing services.

-Bi-borough and Tri-borough working should yield total savings of over $\pounds 10$ million a year for the Council by 2014-15.
-Some of this will come from reduced management costs and the sharing of officers across councils; for instance, $\pounds 140,000$ will be saved through sharing our Chief Executive with the London Borough of Hammersmith and Fulham.
-It is expected that the majority of ongoing savings will be made through joint procurements to extract keener prices from contractors and through mainstreaming best practice found across the three organisations.
-Triborough delivery of adult social care will realise savings of over $\pounds$ 600,000 in 2012-13.
-One way this will be achieved is through the establishment of a joint commissioning team, which will enable the sharing of support service costs and the undertaking of joint procurements across the three boroughs.
+Bi-borough and tri-borough working should yield total savings of over £10 million a year for the Council by 2014-15.
+Some of this will come from reduced management costs and the sharing of officers across councils; for instance, £140,000 will be saved through sharing our Chief Executive with the London Borough of Hammersmith and Fulham.
+It is expected that the majority of ongoing savings will be made through joint procurements to extract keener prices from contractors, and also through spreading best practice found across the three organisations.
+Triborough delivery of adult social care will realise savings of over £600,000 in 2012-13.
+One way this will be achieved is through the establishment of a joint Commissioning Team, which will enable the sharing of support service costs and the undertaking of joint procurements across the three boroughs.